Illinois divorce mediation lawyers at Schiller DuCanto & Fleck help both parties come to a fair, amicable agreement.

 Mediators at Schiller DuCanto & Fleck are family lawyers in the Chicago area who have been trained in dispute resolution skills.
-Schiller DuCanto & Fleck mediators have extensive experience in the field of family law and include several former family court judges.
-During the mediation process they help the parties identify issues and discuss ways to resolve them.
-Our trained and experienced mediators are also very effective in representing our clients as advocates who chose to mediate with an outside mediator to try to reach and find resolution of their case.
+Our divorce mediation attorneys have extensive experience in the field of family law and include several former family court judges.
+During the mediation process, they help the parties identify issues and discuss ways to resolve them.
+Our trained and experienced mediators are also very effective in representing our clients as advocates who chose to work with an outside mediator to try to reach a resolution for their case.